 Find a better balance with these helpful hacks.

-Here are some useful ways to create a crystal clear line between work and the rest of your life.
+Here are some useful ways to create a crystal clear line between work and the rest of your life, and help avoid burnout.

 - Draw the line: Switching off at the end of the day requires discipline.
 When you get home, turn off your notifications (Slack, Facetime, everything!) and make a point of saying to yourself: ‘I’m going home and I’m going to be me.’

 - Prioritise: Write down what you do each day, week, month and how long it takes you.
 You’d be surprised how many opportunities you’ll find to manage your time better.